JohnnySonTrinh/snake-game/README.md

 I've used the following Python packages and/or external imported packages.

+- `os`: used for adding a `clear()` function
 - `gspread`: used with the Google Sheets API
+- `re`: used regular expressions
 - `google.oauth2.service_account`: used for the Google Sheets API credentials
-- `time`: used for adding time delays
-- `os`: used for adding a `clear()` function
-- `colorama`: used for including color in the terminal
+- `simple_term_menu`: used for including color in the terminal
-- `random`: used to get a random choice from a list

 ## Testing